 Help for Parkinson's Disease in Sutton Coldfield

 Hello and welcome back to the ThreeSpires Physiotherapy blog where we take a look at all things physiotherapy and health related.
 In the last couple of blogs we have been looking at the help available in Sutton Coldfield for anyone with Multiple Sclerosis or recovering from a stroke.
-In the same theme I thought that it would be a good idea to have a look at another common and debilitating condition: Parkinson's Disease and look at what it is, how it affects people and the help available for Parkinson's Disease in Sutton Coldfield.
+In the same theme I thought that it would be a good idea to have a look at another common and debilitating condition: Parkinson's Disease and look at what it is, how it affects people, the help available for Parkinson's Disease in Sutton Coldfield and how our mobile physios can help people with Parkinson's Disease in Sutton Coldfield.

 What is Parkinson's Disease?